What is the difference between the Index and Awards?

 In contrast, the Awards’ submission and assessment is less involved and focus only on a few key areas of LGBT+ inclusion.
-The applications are shortlisted, and a panel of judges (including Community Business, LGBT+ community members and business representatives) then invites the finalists to speak about their work before deciding on the winner, which will be announced at our LGBT+ Inclusion Gala Dinner.
+The applications are shortlisted, and a panel of judges (including Community Business, LGBT+ community members and business representatives) then invites the finalists to speak about their work before deciding on the winner, which will be announced at our LGBT+ Inclusion Gala virtually.

 Please refer to the table for a comparison between the Index and the Awards.

-What is the LGBT+ Inclusion Gala Dinner?
+What is the LGBT+ Inclusion Gala?

 Community Business’ LGBT+ Inclusion Gala Dinner has become the premier event of its kind and is highly anticipated each year.
 Held in May to commemorate the International Day Against Homophobia, Transphobia, and Biphobia (IDAHOTB), the Gala Dinner is Community Business’ annual fundraising event, helping to sustain Community Business’ work.
 The event includes a networking reception and dinner with award ceremony and silent auction.
 In the year when the Index is also held, the Index results will be revealed as well as the Award winners.
 Over 300 guests are expected to attend, including business leaders, HR/D&I professionals, LGBT+ opinion leaders, NGOs and community groups, Hong Kong, and regional media.

 Table sponsorships are available as well as individual ticket sales.
 Check out the Gala page here.